Materials-Consortia/OPTIMADE/optimade.rst

   - For a ranged property, the server MAY return :val:`null` or only a part of the values of the property under the field :field:`<property_name>`, so the size of the entries remains limited, and many entries can be returned in a single response.
     In that case, a links object MUST be provided in the field :field:`<property_name>_meta.range.next` from which the next part of the property is returned.
   - Support for queries on the fields under :field:`range` is OPTIONAL.
+  - As ranged properties can have many values, support for queries on theses values is OPTIONAL.

 The metadata field of the ranged property, :field:`<property_name>_meta.range`, MUST include these fields: